Rhoana/butterfly/docs/source/index.rst

     git clone https://github.com/Rhoana/butterfly
     cd butterfly && pwd

-- We call folders or files in the :mod:`bfly` package "layers".
+- We call all folders in the :mod:`bfly` package "layers".
     - You can import them like ``from bfly import CoreLayer``,
     - Or, import from them like ``from bfly.CoreLayer import *``,